-The laid back lifestyle and gorgeous tropical weather of Costa Rica attracts tourists and expats like a magnet.
-Real estate in Costa Rica is much more affordable than most parts of North America and getting to live in paradise makes the deal even sweeter.
+The laid-back lifestyle and gorgeous tropical weather of Costa Rica attracts tourists and expats like a magnet.
+Real estate in Costa Rica is much more affordable than in most parts of North America, and getting to live in paradise makes the deal even sweeter.

-The country’s temperate climate is comfortable year-round and the list of outdoor activities to do is endless.
+The country’s temperate climate is comfortable year-round, and the list of outdoor activities to do is endless.
 It’s also a very safe country with affordable healthcare and strong expat communities that create a home away from home.

 We’ll tell you from first-hand experience, buying in Costa Rica can be a lucrative investment decision.

 Costa Rica Real Estate: Opportunity For Capital Gains

 Costa Rica has seen a steady increase in visitors over the past decade, with a 3.9% YoY rise in 2019 alone, driven by its captivating allure.